 Hi I'm Tadlee

 I am happily married.
 I have 6 wonderful kids, 5 boys, and one girl whom we call our 'genetic miracle.'
-My parents were hippies!
-That's how I got my unique name.
+I love to road bike, and work with wood.
 I have the best job in the world, I am a teacher.
 I enjoy playing sports, especially basketball.
 I coach about anything my kids do (even though I haven't played most of the sports!)
 I love to sing, and play a little guitar.
-Authentic Mexican tacos of carne asada are my absolute favorite food with cilantro, limon, and the works.
+Authentic Mexican tacos of carne asada are my absolute favorite food with cilantro, lime, and the works.
 And lastly, I am a Mormon!